Gynaikothrips ficorum

-Gynaikothrips ficorum, the Cuban laurel thrips, is a species of tube-tailed thrip in the family Phlaeothripidae.
+Gynaikothrips ficorum, the Cuban laurel thrips, is a species of tube-tailed thrips in the family Phlaeothripidae.
 It is found in Africa, North America, and Europe.
-It is widespread around the world because of its host, Ficus.
+It is widespread around the world because of its host plant, Ficus.

 It was first described by Paul Marchal in 1908 as Phloeothrips ficorum.

-In Australia, where it is known as the Fig leaf-rolling thrips, it has been found in New South Wales, the Northern Territory, Queensland, and Western Australia.
+In Australia, where it is known as the fig leaf-rolling thrips, it has been found in New South Wales, the Northern Territory, Queensland, and Western Australia.